premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

 In the case of multiple catch blocks, the order in which catch blocks are placed is from the most specific to the most general ones.
-That is, the sub classes of an exception should come first, and then the super classes will follow.
-In case that the super classes are kept first, followed by the sub classes after it, the compiler will show an unreachable catch block error.
+That is, the subclasses of an exception should come first, and then the super classes will follow.
+In case the super classes are kept first, followed by the sub classes after it, the compiler will show an unreachable catch block error.

 </blockquote>